faqihaziz4869/bi_dashboard/README.md

 # bi_dashboard
-This repository contains queries and/or code utilized in the dashboard project that has been executed.
+This repository contains queries and/or code utilized in the dashboard projects that has been executed.